MediaComem/comem-archidep/ex/unix-pipeline-solutions.md

   Oh, somewhere over the rainbow
   ```

+  > :gem: Note that this looks for occurrences of the work "rainbow" exactly
+  > like this, in lowercase.
+If you wanted to make a case-insensitive search,
+  > you would use the `grep` command's `-i` or `--ignore-case` option.
-* Do the same but without any duplicates.
+* Do the same but without any duplicates

   **Solution:**